 - 1. Complete the required number of Program clock hours. - 2.
-Complete and submit all clinic practical worksheets, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical worksheets, to demonstrate completion of practical requirements. - 3.
+Complete all assigned written and practical exams with a passing score.

 Upon meeting all requirements listed above for graduation, the Student will receive an official transcript.
 Students may also request an official current transcript from the School, at any time following graduation.